jirkapok/GasPlanner/doc/roadmap.md

   * Rounding to minutes should round also the ascent time, not only the deco stops
   * Profile comparison: Add option to compare dives aligned by the end of dive
   * Read only fields should be distinguish able
-  * Tanks complex view: Add check box to be able enable or disable tanks
   * Tissues heatmap: Show tissues after amount of time spend at surface
 * Add undo/redo to all pages
 * Add localizations